-23 Top-Rated Beaches in the US
+25 Top-Rated Beaches in the US

 Nothing says vacation like bright azure waters lapping the shore of a white, sandy beach.
-Mix in a salty ocean scent with a soft breeze tickling your face, and you've found nirvana, especially if it comes with an ice-cream stand nearby.
+Mix in a salty ocean scent with a soft breeze tickling your face, and you've found nirvana, especially if it comes with an ice cream stand nearby.
 With so many incredible beaches to choose from in the US, you won't have to go far to wiggle your toes in warm sand and bob about in cerulean waves.

 Whether you're a fan of kitesurfing, fishing, or beachin' (that's slang for lying in the sand of an empty beach, discussing deep life issues with friends), there's little more enjoyable than a day well spent at the beach.
 Luckily, the US offers a slew of visit-worthy beaches so stunning, you'll want to dig your feet in when it's time to leave.

 From family-friendly beaches with plenty of activities to romantic beaches, perfect for a secluded couple's getaway, to a unique beach that sings while you walk along the shore, the US offers a dazzling array of beaches for every type of traveler.
+The most famous and popular beaches line the East and West Coasts and the Gulf of Mexico, but you can also find incredible beaches on lakes across the country.

 To ensure your next beach vacation is as relaxing as a day spent floating on a calm ocean, choose a beach from our list of the top beaches in the US.